 Here are 4 tips to help you figure out which leads are worth following up:

 1. Build an Ideal Customer Profile

-The best way to get to know the kind of customer you want to target is to first look at your current customers.
-Take your best customers and look at their key demographics (eg. the age and stage of maturity of the company, the amount of employees, its geographic location, its annual revenue, etc.) See what patterns emerge between these customers and you’ll soon see the kinds of things you should be looking for in an ideal customer.
-It’s a good idea to find out from these current customer what you did to get their attention in the first place, and to keep them as customers, as this can help you know what works and what doesn’t on your part.
+The best way to get to know which customers to target is to first look at your current customers.
+Take your best customers and look at their key demographics (eg. the age and stage of maturity of the company, the amount of employees, its geographic location, its annual revenue, etc.) See what patterns emerge between these customers.
+You’ll soon see the kind of things you should be looking for in an ideal customer.
+It’s a good idea to find out from these current customers what you did to get their attention in the first place.
+Keep them as customers, as this can help you know what works and what doesn’t on your part.

 It’s also useful to have an idea of what the opposite of your ideal customer is, your Imperfect Customer Profile.
 This is where you can gather data from leads you thought were going to be profitable but, late in the game, didn’t turn out that way.
 See if any patterns or red flags emerged from these customers that you can look for and avoid again.

 Researching your potential prospects is a pivotal part of this process.
 Once you have your ideal customer profile you need to find out if your lead fits it.
 It’s best to start with researching the goals and objectives of the company.
 This can give you an idea of what they are looking for and how you can be of value to them.
 Finding out their pain points will help.
 You can see if you and your product can actually help them.
 You can then prove your value to the customer when it does come time to contact them.